samdturner/PartnerSaver/README.md

 3. Dead code elimination
 4. Non-deterministic resolution

 By configuring webpack to apply a module loader to sass files, we can locally scope css and eliminate these scaling problems.
-PartnerSaver follows the rule of creating one .scss file per react component rule.
-This keeps the code base well organized and scalable.

 ```
 # client/webpack.client.base.config.js